ArizArmeidi/ArizArmeidi/README.md

-- 👋 Hi, I’m @ArizArmeidi
+- 👋 Hi, I’m Ariz Armeidi
 - 👀 I’m interested in Mobile App Development
 - 🌱 I’m currently learning Flutter and Dart
 - 🛠 I’m looking to collaborate on any Flutter Project and also currently looking for any work opportunity